lionel-panhaleux/archon-bot/README.md

 Although the archon bot is primarily intended for online play, you can use it to run an offline tournament too.

-You can register the player as they come in as usual:
+You can register the player as they come as usual:

 ```
 archon register 1000123 Alice Allister
 ```

-Once registrations are closed, you can just check-in all players yourself:
+Once registrations are closed, you can just check all players in yourself:

 ```
 archon checkin-all
 ```

-The run your rounds normally:
+Then run your rounds normally:

 ```
 archon round-start